Coal in China: Energy transition

+Research

+Fuel cells

+There have been research in China to develop coal-based fuel cell technologies that can generate electricity through electrochemical processes rather than needing to burn the coal.
+Conventional coal-fired power generation relies on combustion to produce heat, however its efficiency is constrained by the thermodynamic limits known as the Carnot cycle.
+In a 2026 paper published in the peer-reviewed journal Energy Reviews, researchers at the Chinese Academy of Sciences had argued that direct coal fuel cell systems could, in principle, achieve higher theoretical efficiencies by avoiding the combustion-based energy conversion losses.

+The research team reportedly developed a prototype, called a zero-carbon-emission direct coal fuel cell (ZC-DCFC), that generate energy at an efficiency of up to 40 per cent and avoids efficiency losses associated with combustion and thermal engines.
+It relies on electrochemical oxidation of coal to generate electricity while having zero direct carbon emissions, under experimental conditions.

 Safety

 China's coal mining industry remains dangerous, though significant progress has been made in reducing fatalities.
 Deaths fell from 5,798 in 2000 to 1,049 in 2013, and further decreased to 1,132 deaths from 442 mining accidents between 2016 and 2020.

 From 2017 to 2022, mainland China experienced 98 major coal accidents (involving three or more fatalities) resulting in 699 deaths, with the total number of accidents gradually decreasing from 2019 onwards.
 The most common accident types during this period were roof falls (24.3% of accidents), gas explosions (16.2%), and coal and gas outbursts (13.5%).
 Two regions were identified as particularly accident-prone: North China (centered in Shanxi) and Southwest China (centered in Guizhou).

 Safety measures implemented include closing small mines with backward production capacities (428 small coal mines with annual output less than 300,000 tons were closed by 2020), improving ventilation systems, strengthening gas and water disaster control, upgrading safety infrastructure, and cracking down on illegal operations.
 The closure of small mines was particularly effective, as 2020 marked the first year since the founding of the PRC in 1949 without a major gas-related accident.
 Despite these improvements, underground mining continues to account for nearly all coal-related accidents, with human factors such as illegal blasting operations remaining significant safety concerns.